zhangjinpeng87/pd/docs/development.md

 ## Testing

-The full test suite is ran with:
+The full test suite is run with:

     make test

 This takes a while to run.
 The test suite uses a fork of [gocheck](http://labix.org/gocheck).
-With gocheck, individual tests can be ran with this form:
+With gocheck, individual tests can be run with this form:

     go test github.com/tikv/pd/server/api -check.f TestJsonRespondError